bossuperior/ET-Form/README.md

 # ET-Form
-You can fill up your information such as name Student ID current minor with an example program.
+You can fill in your information, such as your name, student ID, and current minor, using this example program.